Agent vs. Agentless ITAM: Their Differences – And Why You Need Both

 Wrapping up

-Agent-based monitoring offers real-time data and detailed insights into devices that have an agent installed on them.
-Meanwhile, agentless monitoring provides broader coverage and captures information from devices without agents.
+Agent-based monitoring excels at providing real-time data and detailed insights into assets with an agent installed.
+Meanwhile, agentless monitoring offers a broader reach, capturing information from devices that can’t support agents.